 The lifetime income that one receives from an annuity is a huge benefit for retirees who are concerned about outliving their assets; it's one reason academic investment researchers like annuities so much.
 Annuities may also offer a better payout relative to other "safe" investments because they allow retirees to pool their risks together; because an insurer knows that some annuitants will die early, it's able to boost returns for all.

 Yet there are a couple of big drawbacks to annuities, too.
 One is complexity: While plain-vanilla immediate annuities are transparent and can be inexpensive, many other annuity types are opaque and costly.
 An insurer's creditworthiness is another potential risk factor.
 Loss of control is a drawback, too, in that assets steered into an annuity are no longer part of the retiree's portfolio.
-Finally, it’s worth noting that the current low-yield environment has depressed annuity payouts relative to where they’ve been historically.
+Finally, it’s worth noting that the current low-yield, high-inflation environment hurts the purchasing power of anything with a fixed payout attached to it, and annuities are especially vulnerable.
 However, annuitants still benefit from "longevity risk pooling," which simply means that some annuitants will die earlier and some will die later, plumping payouts for everyone in the annuity pool.